Twikito/onscroll-effect/README.md

 __A tiny JavaScript library to enable CSS animations when user scrolls.__

-This library toggles a class to an element when it appears on viewport when user scrolls.
-It lets you build CSS transitions or animations launched only when user scrolls on it.
-Only set a few HTML attributes, and code the rest with your CSS skills.
+This library allows you to __toggle one or more classes__ on an element when it appears inside the viewport __when the user scrolls__ the page.
+It enables you to build __CSS transitions or animations__ launched only when the user scrolls the page to the element.
+All you have to do is set a few HTML attributes, and code the rest with your CSS skills.

-Note that in order to not be JavaScript dependant, as default behaviour, this library add the class when the element __is outside__ of the viewport.
+Note that as default behaviour, this library add a class list when the element __is outside of the viewport__.

+That is in order to avoid a broken page if your JavaScript is in error.
 This way, if you have any JavaScript issue, the default state of your element will appears on scroll.

-Sometimes, you may need the opposite behaviour, i.e. adding a class when the element is inside the viewport: there is an option for that.
+Sometimes, you may need the opposite behaviour, i.e. adding a class when the element is inside the viewport.
+There is an option for that.

 [![npm version](https://badge.fury.io/js/onscroll-effect.svg?style=flat-square)](https://badge.fury.io/js/onscroll-effect)
 [![dependencies Status](https://david-dm.org/Twikito/onscroll-effect/status.svg?style=flat-square)](https://david-dm.org/Twikito/onscroll-effect)